solidsnack/r10c/README.md

 The Renard Series is a system of preferred numbers which divides an interval from 1 to 10 into an approximately geometric sequence, standardized in ISO 3.
-We here discuss a variation of the Renard 10 Series (R10 Series), dubbing it the R10f Series.
-It differs in the 6th and 9th elements:
+We here discuss a variation of the Renard 10 Series (R10 Series), which differs in the 6th and 9th elements:

 - 1.00 (1st element)
 - 1.25 (2nd element)